 This policy applies only to the grade-point average.
-All grades remain on the student's record; and in the determination of graduation with honors and the student's class standing, all grades obtained at The University of Akron shall be included in the grade-point calculation.
+All grades remain on the student's official academic record.
+A student may utilize academic reassessment only once.

+In the determination of graduation with honors and class standing, all grades obtained at The University of Akron shall be included in the grade-point calcula-